vayske/mirai_docker/README.md

 - run `build_image.sh` to build the docker image
 - edit `run_container.sh` and set `backup_dir` to your directory which containing your ariadne and mirai project
 - run `run_container.sh`
-- run `docker exec -it bot bash` to log into the container
+- run `login_container.sh` to log into the container
-- help yourself :)
+- help yourself